-You may also be inclined to "protect" your older workers from the virus by not inviting them back.
+For example, during the recent pandemic, you may have considered "protecting" your older workers from the virus by not inviting them back.
 This should not be part of your analysis.
-If upon being offered work, an employee of any age tells you that they need an accommodation of remaining furloughed a while longer, then consider that request.
-Failing to bring an employee back to work because of their age - even if you are operating with the best intentions - will be a clear case of age discrimination.
+If, upon being offered work, an employee of any age tells you that they need an accommodation of remaining furloughed a while longer, then consider that request.
+Failing to bring an employee back to work because of their age-even if you're operating with the best intentions-will be a clear case of age discrimination.